 Welcome to Kestrel Class

 Our spellings in Year 1 will be introduced on a Monday and we will focus on a pattern each week linked to our Sounds Write phonics.
 The children will be asked to find it in their reading and use it in their writing.
-Please make sure that your child plays Spelling Shed daily for a few minutes at home as this will really improve their fluency and confidence.

 We ask you to hear your child read 5 times a week.
 I know how difficult this is – but there are often little slots of time when they can read to you – while you are cooking/ironing/ washing up or of course snuggled on the sofa or in bed.